nathanrooy/ped-net/README.md

-# PED-NET
+# PedNet
-Object detection optimized specifically for pedestrians, cyclists, and vehicles
+Object detection optimized specifically for pedestrians, cyclists, and vehicles.